Adhyyan1252/set/README.md

 ## How to Play

-To play the game, visit [set.stevenhao.com](http://set.stevenhao.com).
-The website will guide you through the process of starting a new game, and you can interact with the cards directly in your browser.
+To dive into the game, navigate to [set.stevenhao.com](http://set.stevenhao.com) where you'll be greeted with the option to start a new game.
+No account creation is necessary—simply click to begin.
+The game interface presents a grid of cards, and you can select a set by clicking on three cards that meet the criteria of a set.
+If your selection is correct, the cards will be removed and replaced with new ones from the deck.
+If incorrect, the game will prompt you to try again.
+Keep an eye on the timer, as speed is essential!
+Your goal is to find as many sets as possible before the deck is depleted, with your final score reflecting the number of sets you've successfully identified.

 ## How to Build